checkdigit/retry/README.md

 The `@checkdigit/retry` module implements the recommended Check Digit retry algorithm for idempotent distributed work.

-The default recommended behavior for production usage is to retry up to 8 times, with an exponential backoff of (2^retries \* 100) milliseconds per retry **with full jitter**.
-This logic matches the [AWS recommended algorithm](https://docs.aws.amazon.com/general/latest/gr/api-retries.html) and [AWS exponential backoff and jitter doc](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/).
+The default recommended behavior for production usage is to retry up to eight times, with an exponential backoff of `(2^retries * 100)` milliseconds per retry **with full jitter**.
+This logic matches the
+[AWS recommended algorithm](https://docs.aws.amazon.com/general/latest/gr/api-retries.html) and [AWS exponential backoff and jitter doc](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/).